escalonely/AES70_OCP1_StringGenerator/README.md

 3. Copy the resulting binary string into your integration environment so that it can be transmitted via TCP/IP to the AES70-capable device in your network.
 4. Use the generated Response string to help decode the reply from the device to the above Command.

+## User Guide

+For a more in-depth look please check the [User Guide](Resources/Documentation/UserGuide.md).

 ## Submodules

 - JUCE: https://github.com/juce-framework/JUCE